mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 screwed up and the culture around it.

 **Liran:**[00:43:39] Yeah.
-And do you find that companies struggled to understand which public was deserved called the abuse versus which, what policies did they have in place to know to solve them out?
-Sometimes I know sometimes just adding a log line and then you need to go through the same code of your process, or at least by definition, it's the same workflow as if you're adding a big feature.
-So kind of how the companies go around managing the different kind of pollute quests.
+And do you find that companies struggled to understand which pull request was deserved called the code reviews versus which don't, what policies did they have in place to know to solve them out?
+Sometimes I know sometimes just adding a log line and then you need to go through the same code review process, or at least by definition, it's the same workflow as if you're adding a big feature.
+So kind of how the companies go around managing the different kind of poll requests.

 **McKayla:**[00:44:08] So I think this is really a part of, I cannot generalize, um, because for some organization it's definitely valuable to go.
-Through a pull request or a code review for every line of code that they're doing, even if it's a lock line.
+Through a pull request or a code review for every line of code that they're doing, even if it's a log line.
 Right.
 Um, but then this is a certain type of company and they have certain goals around it and it's beneficial.
 I definitely see also, um, you know, organizations that have some code review guidelines in place and it says we have to look at every line and it's a log line.
 It makes no sense here.
-Um, very often here, people haven't thought about again, you know, what are our goals with cultural views?
-And if you think about the goals and it's a logline in, you know, Yvette Yvette site that I can update within minutes because I have a fast pipeline, why would I go through a code review here?
+Um, very often here, people haven't thought about again, you know, what are our goals with code reviews?
+And if you think about the goals and it's a logline in, you know, a web website that I can update within minutes because I have a fast pipeline, why would I go through a code review here?
 Right?
 Why would I slow that down?
 What's the benefit here?
 Um, so I think that organizations that are more vague about their contribution to practices and